Ingram Stainback: Death and legacy

 Stainback died in 1961 in Honolulu, Hawaiʻi and is buried at Oahu Cemetery.

-Stainback is memorialized on the island of Hawaii by the Stainback Highway, a little-used 18-mile road that leads from the Hawaii Belt Road near Hilo at 19°39′49″N 155°3′40″W to Kulani Correctional Facility, a medium security state prison at 19°33′0″N 155°18′4″W. His son, Macklin Fleming, was an associate justice of the California Court of Appeal and an early opponent of affirmative action.
+Stainback is memorialized on the island of Hawaii by the Stainback Highway, a little-used 18-mile road that leads from the Hawaii Belt Road near Hilo at 19°39′49″N 155°3′40″W to Kulani Correctional Facility, a minimum security state prison at 19°33′0″N 155°18′4″W. His son, Macklin Fleming, was an associate justice of the California Court of Appeal and an early opponent of affirmative action.